 The Blaney Lecture on contemporary poetry and poetics is offered annually by a prominent poet.
 Past lectures have been given by Elizabeth Alexander, Richard Blanco, Anne Carson, Carolyn Forché, Joy Harjo, Terrance Hayes, Jane Hirshfield, Susan Howe, Adrian Matejka, Sharon Olds, Alicia Ostriker, Claudia Rankine, and Patricia Smith.

-The Academy of American Poets' programs are made possible by the New York City Department of Cultural Affairs and the New York State Council on the Arts, with the support of the Office of the Governor and the New York State Legislature.
+The Academy of American Poets' programs are made possible in part by the New York City Department of Cultural Affairs and the New York State Council on the Arts, with the support of the Office of the Governor and the New York State Legislature.

 Past Blaney Lectures